Parth-Vasave/bubu/README.md

 # 💖 Bubu's Grievance Portal 💖

-A super cute and playful React application where your girlfriend can submit her complaints when she's upset with you!
-Built with love, React, and Tailwind CSS.
+Made this cute grievance portal for my girlfriend when she is angry with me

 ## ✨ Features